jpwhalley/GMS_Stats_Course/5_Statistical_Analysis_of_Genome-wide_data/README.md

 Required Software/Data
 ----------------------
-Please have R latest version installed
-Please download the dataset provided (will be uploaded shortly)
+Please have R latest version installed, and please download the dataset provided (will be uploaded shortly).